Smushed/football-eliminator/DesignDoc.md

 - For example: If you were to play Tom Brady week 1, then you are unable to play Tom Brady week 2-17.
 You can play any other QB in that slot.
 <br />
 <br />
-### Webpage Layout
+## Webpage Layout
 This will be hidden behind a login system which is always running.
 The goal is never to make this a public app.
 Rather, the goal is to enjoy a style of fantasy football which we once played but is no longer available.<br />

 This app is going to have two main sections.
-One where you sign up for groups with people that are invited to them, and a leaderboard which will show all players.
+One where you sign up for groups with people that are invited to them, and a leaderboard which will show all players.<br />

+This app must be designed with mobile users in mind.
+There will be many potential players of this app who will be using mobile phones and would only like to use this on a mobile phone.

+## Features
+- Leaderboard of all the top players
+    - Since players can have more than one entry, only their top entry will be displayed
+        - Scores are normalized to the "standard scoring"
+- Groups for people to join
+    - Groups are public, anyone can peek into their group and see what they're doing
+    - In the groups players are ranked
+    - Groups are also ranked for the highest rated group
+        - This should only take place if the scoring is normalized before ranking the groups
+    - Groups should have custom scoring
+- Rosters
+    - Users fill out a roster for each group they are a part of
+        - Users will not be able to fill out a roster without being part of a group

-###On Login
+### On Login
-Once a player logs in they have the option
+Once a player logs in they have the option to either create a group or to search for a user / another group.
+If they search for a group then they have the option to request to join the group.
+Where an admin needs to approve.
-### Features
-Leaderboard of all people who are playing the game.
-Groups of people who are off and playing.
-Each time a player joins one group they start a new entry and are able to pick anew with that.

-The players will be scored on weekly totals.
-How many yards and totals.
-For now there will be no play by play variation (no bonus points for long touchdowns or anything along those lines)
+- User Logs in
+    - User Searches for a Group to join
+        - User finds group and requests to join
+            - User fills out a custom message
+        - Custom Message & Username is sent to the group admin who then can approve or reject the request
+    - User is accepted into the group
+        - User fills out roster for the current group

+If they create a group then they are taken to a page where they can then configure their roster or they can add people to the group.
+- User Logs In
+    - User Creates a Group
+        - User makes a name, description and sets the scoring rules for the game
+    - User adds people
+        - User can search the app by username or email
+        - User can email other people outside of the app to come and join the group

+## Group Structure
+TODO

+# MVP
+TODO MVP

 # Mongo Structure
 - Users